CompMotifs/LikeMinds/README.md

 - Compare likes with other users
 - Recommend 3 users with the highest overlap
 - Simple web UI to view and follow suggestions

+## Ideas

+- do it as a command line tool
+- base it on a conference feed
+-

+## Development

+- clone code `git clone git@github.com:CompMotifs/LikeMinds.git`
+- build environment `uv sync`